 The strongly correlated electron systems provide a lot of interesting magnetotransport phenomena such as the giant magnetoresistance effect.
-For the realization of the giant magnetoresistance effect, the correlation between the spin and the charge degrees of the freedom is essential, since the spinconfiguration, which is controlled by the magnetic field,
+For the realization of the giant magnetoresistance effect, the correlation between the spin and the charge degrees of the freedom is essential, since the spin configuration, which is controlled by the magnetic field, determines the electron transfer.
+The phthalocyanine moleculeshave the strong intramolecular interaction between the conduction electrons and the local moments.
+In this molecular conductors, we found the giant negative magnetoresistance.
+The thermoelectric effect is also investigated in the organic and inorganic conductors.

 The Dirac/Weyl fermions in solid material have attracted much attention.
-We try to synthesize the new Dirac/Weyl systems, and investigate the interplay between the Dirac/Weyl systems and the local moments.
+We synthesize the new Dirac/Weyl systems, and investigate the interplay between the Dirac/Weyl systems, the local moments, and polar structure.